 We believe that everyone should have access to the payment system, and that everyone should have sufficient financial knowledge.That is why we promote financial education and financial accessibility.We are a partner in the National Forum on the Payment Systemand coordinate the working group on accessibility of payment systems.

-DNB is committed to improving financial accessibility and knowledge.
-We do so through the Money Week project (Week van het geld) for primary school pupils and the Money Wise platform (Wijzer in geldzaken).
+We promote financial education.
+For example by organising the Money Week (Week van het geld) for primary school pupils and the Money Wise platform (Wijzer in geldzaken).
 We also organise seminars on financial inclusion for central banks to share experiences and promote cooperation.
-At our September 2017 seminar, DNB's Executive Director Frank Elderson encouraged participants to contribute to the improvement of the financial resilience of all global citizens: “You have come here so that all living on this world can move away from “every-day survival” to “planning for the future”.
+At our international central banks seminar, our Executive Director Frank Elderson encouraged participants to contribute to the improvement of the financial resilience of all global citizens: “You have come here so that all living on this world can move away from “every-day-survival” to “planning-for-the-future”.

 We contribute to the aims of the UN, the World Bank and the Global Partnership for Financial Inclusion.The World Bank's goal is Universal Financial Access by 2020.
 This means that every global citizen should then have access to an account or electronic payment tool for saving or paying and receiving money.
 And be able to take out insurance or obtain a loan.

 Everyone should have access to financial services.
 We promote the accessibility of the payment systemand contribute to sustainable prosperity and financial stability.